Treating Your Peripheral Neuropathy

 When medically necessary, a doctor of podiatric medicine can take x-rays and perform surgery to correct foot conditions.
 Before we recommend surgery, we will explore many conservative therapies that are available for our patients, and then recommend the very best course of treatment.

 You do not have to suffer from pain or numbness in your feet any longer.
-Reach out to Ottawa Foot Practice by calling (613) 595-9700 or filling out our contact form online.
+Reach out to Ottawa Foot Clinic by calling (613) 595-9700 or filling out our contact form online.
 We would love to work with you to find the best ways to make your feet feel better.